peter-l5/SH1107/README.md

 ## Interfaces

 The code includes an I2C interface.
-The SPI interface is broken.
+An SPI interface is also included but this is broken at present.

 ## Requirements